 There is considerable disagreement regarding the competitiveness between banks and fintech companies.

 The danger to the traditional banking business model has been demonstrated to be valid.

 However, the benefits of collaboration between banks and third parties are significantly greater.
 Legacy banks that embrace open banking and API have the opportunity to generate new revenue streams.
-In addition, new fintech businesses will have the opportunity to leverage the bank’s client base and experience.
+In addition, new fintech businesses can leverage the bank’s client base and experience.

 Consequently, banks will have the chance to excel at the user interface and customer relationship management.

 It will be fascinating to observe the new technology developments in open banking APIs and how banks adopt this transition.